-Preceptor position in Mathematics
+Preceptor in Mathematics

-The Department of Mathematics seeks applications for a Preceptor in Mathematics.
-The appointment is expected to begin on July 1, 2020.
+Position Description: The Department of Mathematics seeks applications for a Preceptor in Mathematics.
+The appointment is expected to begin on July 1, 2021.
 The Preceptor will be responsible for teaching two courses each semester as well as doing a substantial amount of administrative and mentoring work.
 Preceptors work side by side with senior faculty on teaching, developing, and supporting sections of entry-level courses through multivariable calculus and linear algebra.

-The successful applicant should have an advanced degree in mathematics and a record of excellence in teaching introductory courses in undergraduate mathematics.
+Basic Qualifications: The successful applicant should have an advanced degree in mathematics and a record of excellence in teaching introductory courses in undergraduate mathematics.

-Applicants should have a sophisticated understanding of undergraduate teaching, learning, and curricular issues.
+Additional Qualifications: Applicants should have a sophisticated understanding of undergraduate teaching, learning, and curricular issues.
 Successful candidates will have the experience necessary to teach and develop a broad range of service courses; we are especially interested in candidates with documented expertise in curriculum development and mentoring and training other teachers.
 Essential qualities include initiative, good judgment, and the ability to work well on a team.

-Special Instructions: Please submit the following materials through MathJobs.
-Priority will be given to applications received before November 15, 2019, but applications will be processed on a rolling basis with a deadline of December 1, 2019.
+Special Instructions: Please submit the following materials through Mathjobs.org.
+Priority will be given to applications received before November 15, 2020, but applications will be processed on a rolling basis with a deadline of December 1, 2020.
 If you are planning to attend the Joint Math Meetings, we encourage you to submit your application before the priority deadline.
 (More information on the Preceptor program can be found here.)

-- Curriculum vitae
+- Curriculum Vitae

 - Names and contact information of 3-5 references (3 letters must be submitted to complete your application)

-- Teaching statement
+- Teaching Statement

-- Teaching portfolio, which should include: – A sample lesson plan–preferably on a calculus topic–that highlights how you teach for conceptual understanding, along with a description of the goals for each portion of the lesson and notes on how the lesson could be implemented by another instructor. – Evidence of teaching success
+- A sample lesson plan–preferably on a calculus topic–that highlights how you teach for conceptual understanding, along with a description of the goals for each portion of the lesson and notes on how the lesson could be implemented by another instructor.

-Note: In later rounds of our hiring process, we will be interested in seeing a sample teaching video, preferably of an actual lesson.
+Note: in later rounds of our hiring process, we will be interested in seeing a sample teaching video, preferably of an actual lesson.